 I love ribs and these Baked Latin Style Ribs are the bomb!!!
 Now I sound like I am in high school still!
 LOL No, seriously, they are that freakin good!
-I was craving ribs and these were the only ones I found at the supermarket (Coronavirus days).
+I was craving ribs and these were the only ones I found at the supermarket (stay at home days).
 Pork Loin Back Ribs.
-I had never cooked this type of rib before so I was worried they wouldn’t be tender enough and to my dismay, they were perfect!
+I had never cooked this type of rib before so I was worried they wouldn’t be tender enough but to my dismay, they were perfect!
 Fall off the bone.
 I was in shock!
 So my advice is, don’t knock any rib until you try it! 🙂

 - 1 pack ribs I used pork loin back ribs

 - 1/4 cup olive oil

 - 1 tbs lime juice